programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 let selectedPlane;	// which information panel will be visible
 ```

-If you look at the gallery code you will see quite a bit of repetition.
-Furthermore, the jar information panels will all be at the same position and not made visible until their model is selected.
+If you look at the gallery code you will see some repetition and for the 6 jar information panels the code would be more similar as they are in the same position.
 Thus, for the jar information panels you will create a function that receives the filename of the image texture, loads the texture, creates the mipmap, creates a plane mesh with that texture, sets the mesh position and makes it invisible.
-Our function (called 'createGallery'), will ```return``` a textured plane mesh and assign it to the named variable (i.e. adzeraG).
+Your function (called ```createGallery```), will ```return``` a textured plane mesh and assign it to the named variable (i.e. ```adzeraG```).

 **Within** the init function definition **after** the following code: